ZEMUSHKA/lsml_hse/azure/docs/CREATE_GPU.md

 ## Create instructions

-Run `python create_ubuntu_gpu.py --user student*` adding the necessary flags described below.

 **If** you haven't created a cluster, add `--create_shared` flag which creates shared resources like a virtual network (need to do it once throughout the course).

 **If** you create this machine for the first time, add `--create_aux` flag which creates resources for virtual machines you create like IP address (need to do once per machine).

+Run `python create_ubuntu_gpu.py --user student*` adding the necessary flags described above.

 After the scipt finishes you will see a **public IP** of your new machine and a **password** for everything on that machine.